 Designing to the size of the construction material will eliminate (or reduce) the cost of waste.
 All of the construction components are purchased from the builders merchants in standard sizes, so utilise this – for example, the standard length of plasterboard is 2.4m.
 Therefore, make your floor-to-ceiling height 2.4m!

-Incorporating passive design principles, such as natural lighting and ventilation, can minimize reliance on mechanical systems and decrease long-term energy costs.
+Incorporating passive design principles, such as natural lighting and ventilation, can minimise reliance on mechanical systems and decrease long-term energy costs.

-Further information about what construction methods you may want to consider can be found here.
+Further information about the construction methods you may want to consider can be found here.

 ARE THERE ANY GRANTS AND INCENTIVES AVAILABLE FOR SELF-BUILD?